SCOPE OF THIS CHAPTER

 It is consistent with the overarching HCC Performance and Management Development Scheme and meets the particular requirements of social care workers.

-This policy reflects the standards issued by the Health and Care Professions Council (HCPC).
+This policy reflects the standards issued by the Social Work England.

 2. The Objectives of Professional Supervision